 The smaller ski resort is at the heart of skiing, in every country.
 This should be a wake-up call to the industry giants: this is the base of your market.
 You lose it, you have lost an asset.
 Time to step up and support the smaller resorts.
-I understand Charlie Locke, owner of the Lake Louise Ski Resort, is doing just this – investing in ski resorts of Saskatchewan (note: this is unconfirmed, but I have a request out for comment).
+Charlie Locke, owner of the Lake Louise Ski Resort, is doing just this – investing in a ski resort in Manitoba and supporting a not-for-profit resort in Saskatchewan.

 This is a battle for the soul of our sport.
 And for the soul of Canada.

 Some of the most passionate and hardest working people I know operate ski resorts.
 It is a challenging industry, subject to the vagaries of the weather.
 But here are three concepts that I have seen gain traction to build community and sustainability: